Bookmarking: This 2-Ingredient Drink Is The Best Natural Constipation Cure We've Heard Of

 The secret?
 Flaxseed.
 "After steeping [flaxseed in it], water becomes a gel that can lubricate and soothe your large intestine so that you can have a comfortable bowel movement," St. Ours explains.
 "If your constipation is mild, you may have a bowel movement within eight to 12 hours of your first dose.
 If not, continue drinking the remedy twice per day until you're consistently having satisfying bowel movements on a daily basis."
-Flaxseed also has a number of other health benefits, including aiding in cardiovascular function (due to its high quantity of ALA) and helping potentially balance hormone-related issues, via its lignan content.
+Flaxseed also has a number of other health benefits, including aiding in cardiovascular function1 (due to its high quantity of ALA) and helping potentially balance hormone-related issues, via its lignan content2.
 Just make sure that the flaxseed you’re consuming is ground, as our bodies can’t access the nutrients in whole flax!

 One caveat: St. Ours notes that you shouldn't rely on this remedy for more than two weeks without consulting a medical professional.